Three people killed as protests turn violent again in Iraqi Kurdistan

 “We are concerned with the uncivil actions and the violence used today in a number of cities and towns across Kurdistan,” a KRG statement said.

-It warned that relevant authorities could intervene to prevent further damage, after several people were left injured and properties damaged.
+It warned that relevant authorities could intervene to prevent further damage after several people were left injured and property was damaged.

+Later on Tuesday, Kurdish Asayish security forces raided the offices of Kurdish private broadcast NRT in Sulaimaniya, and took the channel off the air, its head told Reuters.
+The channel was no longer accessible.

+NRT’s chief also said the broadcaster’s founder, Shaswar Abdulwahid, was arrested as he landed at Sulaimaniya airport on Tuesday evening.

 At a weekly news conference, Abadi called on the KRG to respect peaceful protests.